lvgl/docs_old/tr/object-types/lmeter.md

 You can set the angle of the scale and the number of the lines by: `lv_lmeter_set_scale(lmeter, angle, line_num)`.
 The default angle is 240 and the default line number is 31.

+### Angle offset
+By default the scale angle is interpreted symmetrically to the y axis.
+It results in "standing" line meter.
+With `lv_lmeter_set_angle_offset` an offset can be added the scale angle.
+It can used e.g to put a quarter line meter into a corner or a half line meter to the right or left side.

 ## Styles

 The line meter uses one style which can be set by `lv_lmeter_set_style(lmeter, LV_LMETER_STYLE_MAIN, &style)`.
 The line meter's properties are derived from the following style attributes: